• Written by

 • If the worker is deceased, proof of the worker’s death

-Make sure that you include your social security number with your mailed documents.
-This way, they can ensure the documents can be matched with the correct application.
+Be sure to include your Social Security number with your mailed documents.
+This way, they can ensure the documents can be matched with the correct application so you can start receiving your benefits that much sooner.

 Advertisement